ancfoster/Motu-Lani/README.md

 - [AutoPrefixer](https://autoprefixer.github.io/) was used to add browser specifc prefixes.

 ## Testing
-    "For all testing, please refer to the [TESTING.md](TESTING.md) file."
+- For all testing, please refer to the [TESTING.md](TESTING.md) file.
 ## Deployment

 The Motu Lani site was deployed to GitHub pages using the following steps: